VLLC Language Courses

 Firstly, the more of your language that is stored on a subconscious level, the less you need to consciously maintain and secondly, the higher your level, the easier the maintenance.
 It’s like riding a bike - you may be a little wobbly when you start riding again after 20 years, but the skill soon comes back.
 (This is one of the advantages of learning using accelerated learning rather than traditional learning).
 Here are some ideas I have picked up along my language journey:

 Tip 1.
 Watch videos in your new language and use actual language subtitles – not English subtitles.
-One of my students gave me this tip to practise my Russian.
+One of my students gave me this tip to practice my Russian.
 I started with some short U-Tube children’s videos and then went to short movies.
 If there are no subtitles, use the hard of hearing settings which will give you the written prompts.
 When you don’t understand the oral communication or it’s too fast, you can pick up the meaning in the written prompts (and you are NOT translating).
 Make music and videos a part of your bilingual life.
 They don’t replace free conversation but are useful to maintain your comprehension.

 Picture